-On their bottom is a hard calloused pad which is suited to them sitting down which they do for large periods of time.
+On their bottom is a hard calloused pad which makes them sitting down for large periods of time more comfortable.

 From head to tail an average dusky langur would be 42-61cm (17-24in) long.
 The tail adds 50-85cm (20-33in) to this length.
 They use the tail to maintain balance.
 Males appear to be heavier than females but this is the only difference between the pair.
 Females weigh 6.5kg (14lb) on average while males weigh 7.4kg (16lb).

 Dusky langurs also go by the name dusky leaf monkey.
 This is due to most of their diet being composed of leaves.
 Other foods they eat include shoots, seedlings, fruit (especially if unripe) and flowers.
 They consume up to 2kg (4.4lbs) of food a day.
 They are mostly a herbivorous species but in some cases they have accepted insects in captivity.

 They have a multi chambered stomach which allows them to digest the hard leaves.
 Their salivary glands are also enlarged to help break down the cellulose in the leaves.
 Most of their day is spent resting as they obtain little energy from the food.

 Dusky langurs come from Asia.
 They can be found in Malaysia, Thailand and Myanmar.
 They can also be found on some offshore islands.

 As an arboreal species dusky langurs live in densely forested areas.
 Some langurs have been sighted encroaching into human settlements.
 Humans destroying their habitat is one of the reasons that this species has been in decline.